HuyCan1605/parking_car/README.md

 # parking_car

-It's my first project about IOT.
+This is my first IOT project